arnonmoscona/monastery-docs/docs/node.md

 ## Working with the `Node`

 Since the node is so minimal, there is nothing much you can do with it.
 All the real functionality comes in the capabilities it is made up of.
-Monastery defines several built-in capability interfaces and provides some abstract patial implementations.
+Monastery defines several built-in capability interfaces and provides some abstract partial implementations.
 An implementation would implement some subset of concrete capabilities, and may add more that are not represented by built-in interfaces.

 For example, given a node that has a `NodeAnnouncement` capability, you can invoke the functionality of the capability like so: